linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Lecture Notes Full/Advanced Financial Analysis Full.md

 - Long-term assets cannot be liquidated (or are costly to liquidate)
 - For Citigroup in 2007:

-–  $38.2 billion in cash and$ 69.4 billion deposits with other banks
+–  \$38.2 billion in cash and\$ 69.4 billion deposits with other banks

 Citi also has securities it could sell

-- $826.2 billion in deposit liabilities
+- \$826.2 billion in deposit liabilities
 - But the US has deposit insurance?
 Is a run still a concern?

 # Regulatory capital